PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## Your first utility: Generate a custom Slurm script

-Here we will write our own utility called `slr` which will generate a custom Slurm script in the current working directory.
+Below is a utility called `slr` which will generate a custom Slurm script in the current working directory.
+Follow the directions for either the Python or R version.

 ### Python source code